 You recently wrote on your blog, "Sometimes I think I have a secret crush on the '70s."

 I think it's pretty clear that the '70s are the high point for how records sounded.
 I often go back to that with the sound or vibe I'm trying to get.
 That seems to have been an age when it was very much about capturing a performance.
 You could hear a band playing in a room, whereas it just doesn't seem to be about that anymore.
 It's about everybody doing things separately and everything being too perfect.

 What records do you hold up now, either as sonic reference points or albums that had a profound impact on you?

 Lately I've been listening to [John Lennon's] Imagine, a lot of Otis Redding and Stax stuff.
 I'm talking a little bit about the sonics, but mainly there's just this magic where those performances are so incredible.
 I think those are good examples of the golden age of how records were made.

 There are elements that are common...

-The rest of this article is only available with an archive subscription or by purchasing back issue #75.
+The rest of this article is only available with a Basic or Premium subscription, or by purchasing back issue #75.
 For an upcoming year's free subscription, and our current issue on PDF...